axelhahn/ahcrawler/docs/30_Web_UI_backend/60_Settings/20_User_admin.md

 This page shows all users that have a relation for the projects you have access to.

+As a **global admin** you can edit `public_html/config/acl.php` and set global and app specific permissions.
+The reload this page to see the applied changes.

 ### Global permissions

-This sections show all global permissions.
-Because those are applied to each project.
+This sections shows all users with global permissions.
+A global permission is applied toe each project.

 ### Web spezific permissions